EvanLovely/alfred--project-helper/readme.md

 ## More Commands

 - `,p go` - Shows you shortcuts to each main folder for your project.
+- `,p assets {query}` - Searches the `~/active/files/assets` folder for any file.
+Useful for comps, site maps, and wireframes.
 - `,p ssh` - Opens Terminal/iTerm and logs into your staging server via `ssh`.
 Hold Cmd to log into your production server.
 - `,p commit {query}` - Tell `git` to add all files and commit using a message of `{query}`
 - `,p docs {query}` - Search inside the Google Docs folder